learn-co-curriculum/sending-thank-yous-after-interview/README.md

 > Jessica Maxwell

 The example below is extremely enthusiastic and detailed about the interview process.
-Melina is telling Alyson (the tech recruiter) about her experiences in today’s interview and also indicated some specific details following the coffee meeting she had with Alyson at the end of the day.
+Melina is telling Alyson (the recruiter) about her experiences in today’s interview and also indicated some specific details following the coffee meeting she had with Alyson at the end of the day.

 > Subject: Thank You - Support Engineer Position

 > Hi Alyson,

 > I wanted to thank you for setting up my interviews today and also for taking the time to speak with me over coffee at the end of the day.
-I really enjoyed learning more about the responsibilities of a Support Engineer, and hearing about the inclusive culture at Company X.
+I really enjoyed learning more about the responsibilities of a [Job Title], and hearing about the inclusive culture at [Company X].

-The challenges that I worked on with Nate were fantastic and eye-opening.
-I learned so much from working with him and exploring new technologies during our debugging session.
+>The challenges that I worked on with Nate were fantastic and eye-opening.
+I learned so much from working with him and exploring new technologies during our [style of technical interview] session.

-Just to reiterate, I am very excited about the prospect of working at Company X. It is by far my first choice to start my career as a developer, and I can't wait to continue this process.
+>Just to reiterate, I am very excited about the prospect of working at [Company X].
+It is by far my first choice to start my career, and I can't wait to continue this process.

 > Look forward to hearing from you soon!